arjunmakesthings/itp-blog/content/intro-to-physical-computing/ipc_experiments_week-4.md

 tip102 is an npn transistor. i chose to use that, because i understand how they work.

-in this case, the idea is that the servo has voltage coming in
+in this case, the idea is that the servo has voltage coming in via the transistor. in hindsight, i may not understand how transistors work.

 ![[z_images/IMG_6454.jpg]]